One Hundred Years of Solitude: Second generation

+José Arcadio

 José Arcadio Buendía and Úrsula's firstborn child, José Arcadio seems to have inherited his father's headstrong, impulsive mannerisms.
-He eventually leaves the family after being molested by Pilar Ternera to chase a Gypsy girl and unexpectedly returns many years later as an enormous man covered in tattoos, claiming that he has sailed the seas of the world.
+He eventually leaves the family after he impregnates Pilar Ternera (producing the child Arcadio), a family friend who is much older than he, to chase a Gypsy girl.
+He unexpectedly returns many years later as an enormous man covered in tattoos, claiming that he has sailed the seas of the world.
 He marries his adopted sister Rebeca, causing his banishment from the mansion, and he dies from a mysterious gunshot wound, days after saving his brother from execution.